dotnet/AspNetCore.Docs/aspnetcore/blazor/components/templated-components.md

 * A table component that allows a user to specify templates for the table's header, rows, and footer.
 * A list component that allows a user to specify a template for rendering items in a list.
-* A nav-bar component that allows a user to specify a template for start content, and items.
+* A navigation bar component that allows a user to specify a template for start content and navigation links.

 A templated component is defined by specifying one or more component parameters of type <xref:Microsoft.AspNetCore.Components.RenderFragment> or <xref:Microsoft.AspNetCore.Components.RenderFragment%601>.
 A render fragment represents a segment of UI to render. <xref:Microsoft.AspNetCore.Components.RenderFragment%601> takes a type parameter that can be specified when the render fragment is invoked.